What Is a NAICS Code? NAICS Structure, Hierarchy & How to Read NAICS Codes

 Governed reference

-NAICS is the official 6-digit industry classification system used across the United States, Canada, and Mexico to classify establishments (individual business locations) by their primary economic activity.
-NAICS groups establishments by similar production processes—not by brand labels or product names.
+NAICS code definition: A NAICS code (North American Industry Classification System code) is the official 6-digit industry classification used in the United States, Canada, and Mexico to classify an establishment (a single operating location) by its primary economic activity.

-• A standardized, hierarchical coding system for industry classification
+• A standardized, hierarchical code for industry classification

-• Assigned at the establishment level (a specific business location)
+• Assigned at the establishment level (one operating location)

 • A company-wide tag that must apply to every location